linl33/bohemia/guide/guide.md

 - Run `wget https://github.com/SwissTPH/Mirth-Channels/releases/download/1%2C6/Mirth-Channels.zip` to your local machine
 - Run `unzip Mirth-Channels.zip`
 - On your local machine, open the "Mirth Connect Administrator Launcher" program
+- Log in with the IP of your instance and the `data`/`data` username/password
 - Once Mirth Connect Administrator is up and running, click on the "Channels" menu on the left
-- Right click on a row in the "Channels" table and select "Import channel"
+- Click "Import channel" to the left
 - Import the following channels.
 If asked about version conversion, select "Yes".
 After each one click "Save Changes" on the left.
   - `Baseline.xml`
   - `Baseline Household.xml`